Spring/Summer Entry Deadline: April 18, 2018.

-First Place winners in the last contests may not enter the same contests in this time.
+Published money winners in the last contests may NOT enter the same contests this time.
 "Same contest" means one sponsored by the same person, even if the subject, title or prize amounts are different.
-NOTE: Second & Third Place Winners who won at least $10 & were published may NOT enter the same contest either.
+Watch for the *asterisks*--that means same sponsor, different title.

 Only one entry per contest/category.
-No previously published poems or poems accepted for publication elsewhere.
-And no poems entered in other contests anywhere.
+No previously published poems or poems entered in other contests or accepted for publication elsewhere.

 Title and line breaks do Not figure into line counts--unless otherwise specified by the contest sponsor.
 Epigrams and other additions (like poetry form identification--unless required by the contest) are included in the line count.
-Please single space.
+Single space.

 1. The Marcella Siegel Memorial Contest ($25)